suriyun-production/mmorpg-kit-docs/docs/pages/103-game-database.md

 There are 2 types of built-in game database that can be created:

 *   `Game Database`, with this game database you can set an game data to game database by drag created game data into its fields.
-You can create this kind of game database by right click in `Project` tab, choose `Create -> GameDatabase -> Game Database`
+You can create this kind of game database by right click in `Project` window, choose `Create -> GameDatabase -> Game Database`
 *   `Resources Folder Game Database`, with this game database you can set an game data to game database by create an game data in `Resources` folder (the folder with name `Resources` which can be created anywhere in Assets).
-You can create this kind of game database by right click in `Project` tab, choose `Create -> GameDatabase -> Resources Folder Game Database`
+You can create this kind of game database by right click in `Project` window, choose `Create -> GameDatabase -> Resources Folder Game Database`

 ![](../images/create-game-database-menu.png)